 West Virginia Customer Annual Notice

 Products and Services Offered – CAS offers a variety of video programming choices including most of the local television broadcast stations in your area.
 There are many services and features that you may purchase with CAS, which include access to the interactive programming guide and digital music channels.
-CAS also offers premium channels and pay-per-view services for additional movies, sports and other special events.
-Various tiers of service offered by CAS may be sold separately or as a package with other tiers; however, as a prerequisite for subscribing to any of the video programming offered including premium channels or pay-per-view programs, customers are required by law to subscribe to the basic service tier.
+CAS also offers premium channels for additional movies, sports and other special events.
+Various tiers of service offered by CAS may be sold separately or as a package with other tiers; however, as a prerequisite for subscribing to any of the video programming offered including premium channels, customers are required by law to subscribe to the basic service tier.
 CAS offers customers the option to rent or purchase equipment, such as cable set-top converters and remotes and/or CableCARD™ that may be needed to access the cable services you want with your TV equipment.
 Visit us at or call us at the number on your bill for more information about products and services in your area.

 Prices, Channels and Programming Options – CAS provides its customer with a listing of the channel positions of the programming carried on its local cable system.
 That listing is also available on our website at www.cascable.com.
 If you did not receive a channel lineup, please contact CAS on the number listed on your bill and one will be sent to you.